robjg/oddjob/README.txt

 - Look at what happens when there are exceptions in a timer.
 Should there be a haltOnException flag.
 Should an Exception in a timer be indicated as an exception state not an incomplete state?
-- A sequential of a running job and an exception job shows as running - which is correct in most situations but it doesn't work with a set of services.
-  If one service fails to start all services should be stopped and an exception should be flagged.
-There could either be a services flag added to sequential but a better solution might be a separate services job.
 - Simplify State conditions.
 DESTROYED should not be an option and we probably only need to support COMPLETE, INCOMPLETE and EXCEPTION.
 Would you ever need to test for READY?
-- Check needs a way of checking a property isn't set.
-A null flag maybe.
 - If job should work on asynchronous completion of a job.
 - Need better protection from exceptions in the DetailModel.setSelectedContext method.